Jwchestnut/AddressExtraction/README.md

 # AddressExtraction
 Identify a USA address within other text in an Excel field.
 Copy to specific address columns.

-## address_extractor.py (Version 1.0)
+## address_extractor.py (Version 1.1)
 ### Purpose
 This script is designed to extract street addresses from a given line of text.
-It is a crucial part of the address extraction project, specifically targeting USA addresses within Excel fields.
+It is crucial to the address extraction project, explicitly targeting USA addresses within Excel fields.

 ### Functionality
-By utilizing a list of common street indicators, the script identifies and extracts the full address.
-The main function, `extract_address`, takes a line of text and returns the extracted address or a "No match found" message if no address is detected.
+The script identifies and extracts the full address by utilizing a list of common street indicators from the `street_types_v1.0.csv` file.
+The primary function, `extract_address`, takes a line of text and returns the extracted address or a "No match found" message if no address is detected.

 ### Unique Features
 The script employs a manual approach, allowing for flexibility in handling various address formats.
 It can be easily extended or modified to accommodate specific needs.
+The recent update includes the integration of street indicators from a CSV file, enhancing flexibility and maintainability.

 ### Considerations
-As this is the initial version (1.0), future updates may include optimizations, support for additional address formats, and integration with other components of the project.
+As this is version 1.1, future updates may include optimizations, support for additional address formats, and integration with other components of the project.

 ## Updated_Lot_Cards_Script.py (Version 1.0)
 ### Purpose